Ibrahim Ssekalo, MPH, Executive Director

 Godfrey Kintu is a practicing Accountant who holds a bachelor’s degree of commerce majoring in Accounting from Busoga University.
 Before joining ETH-Uganda, Godfrey has worked with several NGOs in the region.
 He is passionate and loves his profession.
 He is blessed with two beautiful daughters.
 During his free time, he likes reading novels, listening to RnB, and going on adventure.

-Jade Conway is a graduate student at the College of Public Health and Social Justice at Saint Louis University.
-She is pursuing her MPH with interests in maternal and child health and global health while staying actively involved with ETH.
+Jade Conway, MPH, graduated from Saint Louis University with her Master's of Public Health.
+Her primary field of interests are within Maternal & Child Health and Global Health.
+She integrates biological, demographic, epidemiological, developmental, environmental, behavioral, and social issues unique to the health and well-being of women, children, and families, on both a domestic and global scale.
 Jade interned with ETH in the summer of 2019 where she and the ETH Maternal and Child Health Team conducted research on ‘factors affecting maternal and child healthcare utilization in the catchment area of Mpunde Health Center’.
-She is now recognized as an ETH Ambassador and Social Media Consultant where she is linking individuals and opportunities together through art and science.
+She is now recognized as the Chief Community Officer where she is linking individuals and opportunities together through art and science.

 Faizo Waiswa, Driver